Origins of the Janissary Corps

 Phase One: The Levy

 When the Ottoman court determined that a devshirme levy was necessary, imperial commissioners were dispatched to designated regions.
 They worked with local officials to compile lists of eligible boys, often using church records to identify families with multiple sons.
-Taking only one son per family was standard practice, and families were supposed to be compensated, though enforcement varied.
+Standard practice was to take only one son per family, and families were supposed to be compensated, though enforcement varied.
 The levy was deeply traumatic for Christian communities, and resistance was common, but the alternative was often worse — refusal could lead to punitive raids or increased taxation.

 Phase Two: The Palace School